thumbimigwe/User_Experience/README.md

-# User_Experience
+# User Experience
+***
-Short Notes Based on "The Design of Everyday Things" - Chapter 7
+Short Notes Based on "The Design of Everyday Things" By Donald A. Norman  - Chapter 7

-####The Design of Everyday Things- User-Centered Design

-There are Seven key principles